 On December 16, 2003, we received a Notice of Enforcement (NoE) from the Texas Commission on Environmental Quality (TCEQ) concerning alleged Clean Air Act violations at our Shoup, Texas plant.
 The NoE included a draft Agreed Order assessing a penalty of \$365,750 for the cited violations.
 The alleged violation pertains to emission limit exceedences, testing, reporting and recordkeeping issues in 2001.
 We submitted a response to the TCEQ in February 2004 contesting several of the allegations and the penalty calculation.
 Resolution of this matter is pending additional discussions with the TCEQ.
-In December 2003, we accrued for this penalty and reflected the amount in other current liabilities at December 31, 2003.
-While the outcome of this issue cannot be predicted with certainty, based on current information and our existing accrual, we do not expect the ultimate resolution of this matter to have a material adverse effect on our financial statements.
+We have accrued for this penalty and reflected the amount in other current liabilities in our combined balance sheets.
+While the outcome of this issue cannot be predicted with certainty, based on current information and our existing accrual, we do not expect the ultimate resolution of this matter to have a material adverse effect on our combined financial statements.